Jared-Sprague/phaser3-webpack-typescript-example/README.md

-# Space Rings Thing
+# phaser3 webpack typescript example
-A scaleable multiplayer game example
+A very simple example of a Phaser 3 game using WebPack and TypeScript

 ## Hacking